joaoffnogueira/joaoffnogueira/README.md

 * :school:Specialization in Teaching at Higher Education

-* :mortar_board:Master's degree in Environmental Education
+* :mortar_board:Master degree in Environmental Education